NaverCloudPlatform/terraform-provider-ncloud/docs/resources/postgresql_read_replica.md

 Provides a PostgreSQL instance resource.

 ~> **NOTE:** This resource only supports VPC environment.
-You can't create and delete more than one resource at the same time.
+Don't create or delete multiple resources at the same time.

 ## Example Usage